vitalii-karpiv/kuzco-crm/api-doc/laptop-group/create-laptop-group.md

 - `groupName`, `processor`, `videocard`, `screenSize`, `resolution`, and `panelType` are required to generate a unique `groupIdentifier`.
 - `title` defaults to the provided `groupName` but can be overridden later via the update endpoint.
+- `isTransformer` indicates whether the group represents 2-in-1 / convertible devices and is part of the grouping key.
-- `variants` lets you describe pre-configured RAM/SSD/touch/keyLight/battery combos (plus price) for laptops already in inventory.
+- `variants` lets you describe pre-configured RAM/SSD/touch/battery-condition/condition combos (plus price) for laptops already in inventory.
-- `itemList` contains laptop IDs that should be immediately associated with the group.
+- Each variant's `itemList` contains laptop IDs that should be immediately associated with that variant and group.

 ## Response